To the Last Man (1923 film)

 To the Last Man is a 1923 American silent Western film based on the 1921 novel by Zane Grey, produced by Adolph Zukor and Jesse L. Lasky from Famous Players–Lasky, distributed by Paramount Pictures, directed by Victor Fleming, and starring Richard Dix, Lois Wilson, and Noah Beery.
 The cinematographer was James Wong Howe.

 Production

 To the Last Man was shot on location at Tonto Basin, Arizona.

 Preservation

-A complete print of To the Last Man is held in the Gosfilmofond archive in Moscow.
+A complete print of To the Last Man is held in the Gosfilmofond archive in Moscow, Russia.

-1933 Remake
+1933 remake

 The picture was remade in 1933 under the direction of Henry Hathaway starring Randolph Scott, Esther Ralston, Noah Beery Sr. repeating his 1923 role, Jack La Rue, Buster Crabbe, Barton MacLane, an unbilled Shirley Temple, Fuzzy Knight, Gail Patrick, and an unbilled John Carradine.